Why smart EV charging is critical for the grid

 As the capacity of EV batteries continues to increase, AC fast charging methods are gaining popularity in the home environment.
 These can help EVs charge more quickly, but do so by drawing significant power from your property’s electrical supply.

-A typical New Zealand or Australian home has a 63 Amp single-phase connection from the street.
-If a fast 7.4kW AC charger is installed for home charging use, it will allow up to 32 amps of electricity to be supplied to an EV.
-That’s about half of all the household’s capacity!
-This high power demand creates electricity supply constraints within standalone, multi-dwelling & high-density residential homes.
-Some properties will not have sufficient power available at certain times of the day to cope with these loads, especially if there are other power-hungry appliances such as inductive cookers, heat pumps, water heaters, or spa pools running in tandem.
+This high power demand creates electricity supply constraints within standalone multi-dwelling and high-density residential homes.
+Some properties will not have sufficient power available at certain times of the day to cope with these loads, especially if there are other power-hungry appliances such as stoves, heat pumps, water heaters, or spa pools running.

-Instead of using a slower charging method, Evnex smart EV chargers incorporate home overload protection features that monitor your home’s main power draw and dynamically adjust your rate of charge.
+Instead of using a slower charging method, Evnex smart EV chargers incorporate home overload protection features that monitor your home’s main power draw and adjust your rate of charge.
 This helps ensure the fastest rate of charge to your vehicle without the risk of it blowing a fuse or potentially damaging your home’s wiring.

 The electricity demand from home charging becomes significant when considered at a regional level.
 When combining the energy consumption of tens of thousands, or even hundreds of thousands of EVs charging at the same time, it’s worth considering how growing electric fleets could cause blackouts and grid failures to occur in the future.

-For example, if it’s a cold winters night and the grid is already strained from the demand of heating appliances, the additional load from a large number of EV drivers charging right after returning from work could cause a grid emergency, resulting in blackouts.
+For example, if it’s a cold winter's night and the grid is already strained from the demand of heating appliances, the additional load from a large number of EV drivers charging right after returning from work could cause a grid emergency, resulting in blackouts.

-One solution to tackle this pending issue is to upgrade and reinforce our electricity infrastructure.
-However, this is a costly, resource-intensive approach and in some cases can be avoided by reducing the peak demands of the network.
 With the right implementation, smart charging solutions can deliver the flexibility and control options electricity distributors need to alleviate increased strain on the grid by shifting EV charging away from times of high demand.

 Smart charging technology can harness this flexibility by allowing (with the consent of EV drivers) for grid operators to shift charging demand away from peak times and spread the demand over this 12-hour window.
 It’s a benefit for grid operators and EV owners to avoid increased electricity costs and premature infrastructure upgrades.